 As somebody who handbuilds tube amps in a vintage style, I am versed in vintage tube circuitry and in troubleshooting it.
 It's amazing that in an amplifier with hundreds of solder connections and components, just one bad connection or failing part can cause the amp to malfunction.
-From crackles, to hums, to blown fuses or even smoke, i can troubleshoot and repair the problem.
-I can also perform an array of modifications to your amplifier that can improve or tweak it's performance.
+From crackles, to hums, to blown fuses or even smoke, i can troubleshoot and repair the problem and get your amp sounding it's best.
+If desired I can also perform an array of modifications to your amplifier that can improve or tweak it's performance.

 When this 1954 Tweed Deluxe came in, it had not been working for several years.
 It had endured some funky repair work in the past and was no longer wired correctly.
 Capacitors had failed.
 The owner requested I rebuild the amp.
 It was unique opportunity to work on a vintage piece without the pressure of destroying the vintage value.
 With it's old iron and speaker, this amp sounds excellent now!

 Before.
 The amp did not pass signal.
 It "Hummed like a banshee" The non original grounding work created several hum producing ground loops.

 At the owner's request i installed modern Film tone capacitors, period correct carbon composition resistors and cloth wire, redid the grounding scheme and eliminated ground hum, added shielded cable on the input connections, replaced a non functioning potentiometer, and installed a non invasive (and easily removable) bass cut mod and switchable negative feedback mod.